recomb-seq/recomb-seq.github.io/_paper-calls/RECOMB-2025-CfP.md

  * Submission deadline: ~~January 31, 2025~~ **February 7, 2025** at 23:59 AoE (updates to existing registered abstracts only)
  * Author notification: ~~March 3, 2025~~ March 10, 2025

-Short talks / Posters
+Short talks

  * Abstract submission deadline: ~~March, 7~~ **March 14**, 2025 at 23:59 AoE
+ * Authors will be notified shortly after the deadline

+Posters

+ * Abstract submission deadline: **April 5**, 2025 at 23:59 AoE
- * Authors will be notified shortly after submission
+ * Authors will be notified shortly after the deadline

 #### Tracks